frankrolf/Rotator/README.md

 ## Versions
+    0.5.2 2019-10-17  Limit imports
     0.5.1 2018-02-07  Python 3 support and some common sense modifications.
-                      (Why wouldn’t the window be closable in a normal way?
+                      (Why wouldn’t the window be closeable in a normal way?
                       That was silly.)
     0.5   2015-03-01  Make text boxes better with digesting (ignoring) malicious input.